provectus/streaming-data-platform/README.md

 #### Machine Learning and Continuous Model Training

-Streaming Data Platform can predict the probability of win bid by the specified price.
-This API is accessible over AWS SDK API when you must create a SageMaker endpoint.
-But this API also accessible over HTTP.
-One of the output values we get after the stack has been created successfully is variable UrlForPredictions.
+Streaming Data Platform can predict the probability winning of the bid by the specified price.
+This API is accessible over HTTP.
+One of the output values we get after the stack had been created successfully is variable UrlForPredictions.

 You may use this URL such way: